-Example of how the consistency control and ILM rule can interact
+Example of how the consistency and ILM rule can interact

-Suppose you have a two-site grid with the following ILM rule and the following consistency level setting:
+Suppose you have a two-site grid with the following ILM rule and the following consistency:

 - ILM rule: Create two object copies, one at the local site and one at a remote site.
-The Strict ingest behavior is selected. - Consistency level: "strong-global" (Object metadata is immediately distributed to all sites.)
+Use Strict ingest behavior. - consistency: Strong-global (object metadata is immediately distributed to all sites).